 Specify one Scientific Category from the list below.
 Please adhere to our definitions of these categories.
 If you find that your proposal fits into several categories, then select the one that you consider most appropriate.
 If you are submitting a Calibration Proposal, then choose the Scientific Category for which your proposed calibration will be most important.

-• AGN/QUASARS: This encompasses active galaxies and quasars, including both studies of the active phenomena themselves, and of the properties of the host galaxies that harbor AGNs and quasars.
+• MASSIVE BLACK HOLES AND THEIR HOSTS: This encompasses active galaxies and quasars, including both studies of the active phenomena themselves, and of the properties of the host galaxies that harbor AGNs and quasars.
 The definition of AGN is to be interpreted broadly; it includes Seyfert galaxies, BL Lac objects, radio galaxies, blazars, and LINERs.

 • INTERGALACTIC MEDIUM AND COSMOLOGY: This includes the physical properties and evolution of absorption-line systems detected along the line of sight to quasars, and other observations of the diffuse IGM.
 It includes spectroscopy and imaging of damped Ly-alpha systems.
 This includes studies of the structure and properties of clusters and groups of galaxies, strong and weak gravitational lensing, galaxy evolution through observations of galaxies at intermediate and high redshifts (including for example, the Hubble Deep Fields), cosmology in general, the structure of the universe as a whole, cosmological parameters and the extra-galactic distance scale.